pzankov/hydroctrl/README.md

 At each iteration, a pH state of the solution is measured.
 Then, nutrients are added in amount proportional to the difference between actual and desired pH.

+# Error handling

+If an error happens during the initialisation stage it will lead to the program termination.

+After controller has entered the iteration loop, only a specific set of errors will cause the program termination (fatal errors).
+This is done to avoid denial of service in a case of transient errors, e.g. network issues.

+A fatal error will be thrown if there is a chance that controller state can become inconsistent or there are other factors that can lead to a crop loss (e.g. if pH is out of a reasonable range or a water leak was detected).

+# Monitoring

+Properly operating controller will submit results to the database on a strict schedule.
+Error happening during iteration will lead to a missing record in a database.
+In case of a fatal error controller will terminate and no new records will appear in the database.

 # Hardware

 - Raspberry Pi